 Scott Morrow MSW, LCSW

 I specialize in working with adults who are seriously looking to make meaningful changes in their life by overcoming internal and interpersonal barriers.
 I work with adults to overcome barriers caused by depression, situational and major anxiety disorder, serious and persistent mental illness, stress, and issues stemming from life changes.
-I feel accomplished as a clinician when a client achieves their goals and is able to function independently without the crutch of therapy.
+I feel accomplished as a clinician when a client achieves their goals and can function independently without the crutch of therapy.

 I am a Licensed Clinical Social Worker who was born and raised in St. Louis Missouri.
 I have worked in hospitals, outpatient clinics, schools, after school programs, and residential settings.
 I have worked with adults, elder aged adults, caregivers, students, and individuals with intellectual disabilities.
 Throughout my career, I have worked directly with individual clients, groups, families, and caregivers.
 I specialize in helping adult clients that are dealing with behavioral and mental health issues, co-occurring disorders, depression, anxiety, Alzheimer’s disease and other types of dementia, aging related issues, family conflict, socialization issues, and disability related issues.
 I am currently employed at the Alzheimer’s Association, Greater Missouri Chapter, providing care consultation services to support individuals with Alzheimer’s disease and other types of dementia and their families prepare and plan for the disease.